 Wait for it...

 Imagine the inevitable Age of Ultron post-credits scene: Tony Stark’s funeral ... all the principle Marvel movie players gather ... the Vision looks on hovering from a distance.
-Then J.A.R.V.I.S./Bettany’s voice says something like, “it really is a lovely ceremony, sir,” and Tony Stark/Downey’s voice and face come on screen in the familiar inside-the-helmet-close-up delivering some wise-assy Stark-Downey quip.
+Then J.A.R.V.I.S./Bettany’s voice says something like, “It really is a lovely ceremony, sir,” and Tony Stark/Downey’s voice and face come on screen in the familiar inside-the-helmet-close-up delivering some wise-assy Stark-Downey quip.

-…and moviegoers goes crazy.
+…and moviegoers go crazy.

 Yes, Tony’s brainwaves are now the Vision’s “human” co-pilot ala Simon's, with J.A.R.V.I.S. being in the captain’s chair – the movie Iron Man dynamic in reverse but also spiritually true to the comic book Vision.